racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/action.md

 Every action must have the arguments `jobguid` and `executionparams`.
 The `jobguid` is required as internal argument for the PyLabs framework.
-The `executionparams` is used for the internal workflow engine of the PyLabs framework.
+The `executionparams` is used for the workflow engine of the PyLabs framework.

 ###Return Values